helloleonyin/huffingtonpost_automation/README.md

 # huffingtonpost_automation
-This app is used to login to the Huffington Post website, select an article, and share it n Google Plus.
+This app is used to login to the Huffington Post website, select an article, and share it on Google Plus.